timbeiko/solidity-marketplace/README.md

 # User Stories
 The goal of this section is to explain to graders how to use the app to evaluate the various user stories.

+#### Important
-###### It is important to note that because of my very very basic front-end skills, you will need to refresh the page manually after performing an action or after a transaction has confirmed to see the updated state.
+	- You will need to refresh the page manually after a transaction has confirmed to see the updated state (ex: if creating a new storefront, wait for the transaction to confirm, refresh, and the storefront will be there)
+	- Most transactions (ex: creating a storefront, withdrawing a balance, etc.) will require more gas than the default provided by MetaMask.
+Set the gas to `100000` or more when sending a transaction.

 ## List Of Stores
 ### Story